eclipse-edc/MinimumViableDataspace/docs/developer/decision-records/2022-06-15-registration-service/README.md

 1. _Company1_ has deployed an Identity Hub service, and a DID Document containing the Identity Hub URL.
 2. _Company1_ knows the DID URL of the Dataspace it intends to join.
 3. The _Company1_ Identity Hub contains VCs that satisfy _the Dataspace Authority_ enrollment policy.
-For example, it could be a credential signed by the German
-   Government that establishes _Company1_ to be based in Germany, and a credential signed by _Auditor1_ that establishes _Company1_ to be **ISO27001** certified.
+In MVD, a credential `{"gaiaXMember": "true"}` is seeded for each deployed participant, signed by a fake GAIA-X authority.

 #### Post-conditions